GHSVS-de/plg_system_venoboxghsvs/README.md

 # plg_system_venoboxghsvs-v2plus aka plg_system_venoboxghsvs for Joomla

-# This README is not up-to-date!
+# This README is not up-to-date in detail!
-(I haven't had time to look through this README yet.)

 ## In advance
 - Since version 2021.12.21 this Joomla plugin uses Venobox version 2.x+ which doesn't require JQuery anymore.